Frequently Asked Questions About the Jordan-Cove LNG Project:

 Gas would be drawn from shale and conventional gas fields using the method of hydraulic fracturing or "fracking".
-70% of the gas would come from Canada and 30% from the Rockies.
+It is likely that 70% of the gas would come from Canada and 30% from the Rockies, though the contracts are not finalized.
 (Whitepaper: Analysis of the EIA Export Report 'Effect of Increased Natural Gas Exports on Domestic Energy Markets' 1/19/2012 Prepared for the Jordan Cove Energy Project, L.P. pg.1-7)

 Won't gas exports raise our rates at home?

 Yes.
 Exporting natural gas could cause domestic gas prices to compete on the world market, raising our natural gas prices by an estimated 25% and threatening U.S. jobs where factories depend on natural gas.
 The Department Of Energy has determined up to 1.2 million manufacturing jobs would move overseas.
 Exporting liquefied natural gas (LNG) "puts pressure on prices that wouldn't be good for consumer," according to Avista Senior vice president Jason Thackston in 2014. .
 (Department of Energy NERA Study, 12-3-12).

 How will private landowners be impacted?